-WP's fleet of General Electric U30Bs had been
+WP's fleet of General Electric U30Bs had been in storage for

-In February 1983 the five units then in use were removed from service and stored with the others, first at Stockton, California, then at Portola, California, and later at Salt Lake City, Utah.
-In September 1983 they were sent to Omaha, Nebraska, to be stripped of usable parts and retired.
-3051 was spared the scrappers torch when it was donated to the Feather River Rail Society in Portola, California.
+In February 1983 the five units that had been pressed back use were removed from service and returned to storage with the others, first at Stockton, California, then at Portola, California, and later at Salt Lake City, Utah.
+In September 1983 they were all sent to Omaha, Nebraska to be stripped of usable parts and retired.
+The 3051 was spared the scrappers torch when it was donated to the Feather River Rail Society in Portola, California.